UweAlex/NonlinearOptimizationTestFunctions.jl/README.md

     else
         println("NLopt.jl is not installed.
 Please install it to run this example.") end #if

+#### High-Precision Optimization with BigFloat
+Demonstrates high-precision optimization using BigFloat (256-bit precision) on the Wayburn-Seader 1 function with L-BFGS and a very tight gradient tolerance (1e-100).
+This is useful for ill-conditioned or sensitive problems where standard Float64 precision may lead to numerical instability.

+    using NonlinearOptimizationTestFunctions
+    using Optim
+    using Base.MPFR

+    setprecision(BigFloat, 256)

+    tf = WAYBURNSEADER1_FUNCTION
+    x0 = BigFloat[0, 0]
+    options = Optim.Options(g_tol=BigFloat(1e-100))
+    result = optimize(tf.f, tf.gradient!, x0, LBFGS(), options)
+    println(Optim.minimizer(result))
+    println(Optim.minimum(result))

 #### Filtering Test Functions by Properties
 Filters test functions based on specific properties (e.g., multimodal or finite_at_inf), demonstrating how to select functions for targeted benchmarking.